Speaking part: variant 61 - Langart

 • explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-• mention the advantages (1–2) of the two ways to travel;
+• mention the advantages (1–2) of the two ways of travelling;

-• mention the disadvantages (1–2) of the two ways to travel;
+• mention the disadvantages (1–2) of the two ways of travelling;

-• express your opinion on the subject of the project – which of the ways to travel presented in the pictures you’d prefer and why.
+• express your opinion on the subject of the project – say which way of travelling presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.